BgeeDB/bgee-unil/src/markdown/support/affyProcExprValues.md

 The IQRray score threshold for the chip type column provides a minimum threshold value applied per `Chip type ID` (column 13) as quality control metric.

 ##### <a name="chip_col17"></a>MAS5 percent present threshold for the chip type (column 17)
-The MAS5 percent present threshold for the chip type column provides the information about minimum proportion of genes called expressed in the `Chip type ID` (column 13).
+The MAS5 percent present threshold for the chip type column provides the information about the minimum proportion of genes called expressed in the `Chip type ID` (column 13).

 ##### <a name="chip_col18"></a>Data source (column 18)
 Data repository from where the raw files were extracted referent to the `Chip ID` (column 2).